jerrychangusa/APCSA/README.md

 To update the www.apcsprojects.com website:

-1. Clone this repository

-2. Apply markdown changes to codelab.md
+1. Edit the codelab.md file directly on Github.

-3. Push your changes to the master branch
+2. Commit the change to the master branch.